XertroV/aec-membership-test-simulator/README.md

 ---

-## 7. Flux's 2021 Membership Test Assuming a Threshold (9.19%) Denial Rate
+## 7. Flux's 2021 Membership Test Assuming a Threshold (9.19%) Denial Rate (including worst-case)

+Flux is a party that has -- with regards to membership lists -- excess capacity; if filtered members could be replaced, we could provide them.
+Note that filtered members are not replaced

 `@Thresh` in these titles indicates a 9.19% denial rate (which is not what was measured during Flux's recent membership test).
 9.19% = 150 / 1650.